$\Delta_T$ Noise in Mesoscopic Hybrid Junctions: Influence of Barrier Strength and Thermal Bias: Introduction

+$\Delta_T$ noise has attracted considerable attention in recent research \cite{atomicscaleexpt, qcircuitexpt, tjunctionexpt, DeltaNS, generalbound, popoff, dTtheory, machinelearn,Prokudina2024} due to its relevance in thermal and quantum transport.
+It has been experimentally observed in atomic-scale molecular junctions \cite{atomicscaleexpt}, quantum circuits \cite{qcircuitexpt}, and in metallic tunnel junctions \cite{tjunctionexpt}, alongside growing theoretical interest \cite{DeltaNS, generalbound, popoff, dTtheory, machinelearn}. $\Delta_T$ noise is defined as the quantum shot noise at zero voltage bias due to a finite temperature gradient \cite{atomicscaleexpt}.
+Furthermore, $\Delta_T$ noise measurement is not restricted to a particular temperature range, allowing its application to conductors of varying sizes down to the atomic scale \cite{atomicscaleexpt, qcircuitexpt}.
+The versatility of $\Delta_T$ noise measurement makes it an effective tool for investigating and understanding the quantum transport in any conductor at mesoscopic scales.

+In this work, we study the zero voltage bias ($V=0$) transport regime leading to zero thermovoltage ($V_{th}=0$) but at a finite temperature bias ($\Delta T \neq 0$), wherein we calculate the $\Delta_T$ noise in a NIN and NIS junction.
+Our key findings reveal that $\Delta_T$ noise in NIN and NIS junctions are always positive, and that the $\Delta_T$ noise in a NIS junction is significantly enhanced compared to that in a NIN junction in the transparent limit.
+The study of ours underscores the non-monotonic dependence of $\Delta_T$ noise on barrier strength and its monotonic but quadratic dependence on temperature bias, emphasizing the intricate interplay between barrier characteristics and thermal gradients in NIN and NIS junctions.

-{The structure of this paper is as follows: Sec.~\ref{theory} outlines the theoretical framework employed in our study, wherein Sec.~\ref{theory} A focuses on quantum transport in a NIN setup using the scattering approach.
-In Sec.~\ref{theory} B, we introduce quantum transport in the NIS setup.
-Sec.~\ref{theory} C presents the general theory of quantum noise, while Sec.~\ref{theory} D describes the method used to calculate the specific quantum noise and $\Delta_T$ noise in NIN and NIS junctions.
-In Sec.~\ref{results}, we present our results on quantum noise and $\Delta_T$ noise in NIN and NIS junctions.
-Sec.~\ref{analysis} provides a comparative analysis of quantum noise and $\Delta_T$ noise in NIS and NIN junctions.
-The paper concludes in Sec.~\ref{conclusion} by summarizing the key findings and discussing potential experimental realizations.
-Derivations of the current, quantum noise and $\Delta_T$ noise in NIN and NIS junction are detailed in Appendices \ref{App_I} and \ref{App_ch_Qn}, respectively.}
+The structure of this paper is as follows: ~\ref{theory} outlines the theoretical framework employed in our study, wherein ~\ref{theoryA} focuses on quantum transport in a NIN setup using the scattering approach.
+In ~\ref{theoryB}, we introduce quantum transport in the NIS setup. ~\ref{theoryC} presents the general theory of quantum noise, while ~\ref{theoryD} describes the method used to calculate the specific quantum noise and $\Delta_T$ noise in NIN and NIS junctions.
+In ~\ref{results}, we present our results on quantum noise, $\Delta_T$ noise, and normalized $\Delta_T$ noise in NIN and NIS junctions.
+Sec.~\ref{analysis} provides a comparative analysis of quantum noise, $\Delta_T$ noise, and normalized $\Delta_T$ noise in NIN and NIS junctions.
+We also elaborate on the fact why quantum noise in both NIN and NIS junctions remain almost unchanged with temperature bias although both $\Delta_T$ and normalized $\Delta_T$ noise vary quadratically with it in \ref{analysisA}.
+The paper concludes in ~\ref{conclusion} by summarizing the key findings and discussing potential experimental realizations.
+Derivations of the current, quantum noise and $\Delta_T$ noise in NIN and NIS junction{, analytical derivation of ratio of $\Delta_T$ noise are detailed in Appendices \ref{App_I}, \ref{App_ch_Qn}, \ref{App_ch_Dn}, and \ref{ratio} respectively.}